ramkirant/java8/README.md

 }
 ```
 #### Consumer
 Represents an operation that accepts a single argument and returns no result.
-A consumer has a single public method called **accept**.
+A consumer has a single absract method called **accept**.
 Example of a Consumer
 ```java
 System.out::println